Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Introduction

 Our proof uses a novel technique based on random perturbations, of which we offer an intuitive probabilistic argument, as well as a formal and more elementary proof by derandomization.
 We show that, for any given distributed algorithm, either there exists an asymmetric configuration of robots that can evolve into a symmetric one within one time unit (in SSYNCH), or there is an asymmetric configuration where no robot can move.
 In either case, Gathering is impossible.

 We stress that our result has a profound meaning, since it shows that, when $\vartheta\leq \pi/2$, any distributed algorithm, including the ones that do not aim to solve Gathering, has an initial asymmetric configuration that either repeats forever or evolves into a symmetric configuration in one step.
 This implies a novel impossibility result for geometric Pattern Formation on circles: even when robots start from an asymmetric configuration, they cannot form a target asymmetric pattern.
-This is in striking contrast with the unlimited-visibility setting, where, even under the ASYNCH scheduler, from any asymmetric configuration any pattern is formable~\cite{book2}.
+This is in striking contrast with the unlimited-visibility setting, where, even under the ASYNCH scheduler, any pattern can be formed from any asymmetric configuration~\cite{book2}.

 To the best of our knowledge, this the first impossibility proof for oblivious robots that neither relies on invariants induced by symmetries (e.g.,~\cite{xxFuYKY15,Yamauchi19}) nor on the disconnection of the visibility graph (e.g.,~\cite{LunaFSV18,YamauchiY13}).
 Due to the above, we think that our technique is of independent interest, and its core ideas could be applied to other settings, as well.